anestisdalgkitsis/LSTM-RNN-for-Traffic-Prediction-in-Cellular-Networks/README.md

 ```

 - A dummy file `ltedata.csv` is included in the project for your convenience.
-- Cell throughput branch contains both upload and download throughputs.
+- Cell throughput branch contains both `Upload` and `Download` throughputs.

 > Sensitive data are removed.
 This file does not contain real data.
 Please replace with your own, but keep the initial structure.

 ## Disclaimer about the project

-- This project is not maintained any more.
+- This project is not actively maintained any more.
-- Dataset is not provided for privacy reasons.
-Instead a dummy dataset can be found at ltedata.csv.
+- Dataset can not be provided for privacy reasons.
+Instead a dummy dataset can be found at `ltedata.csv`.
-- Not all parts of the code are included in this repository for privacy reasons.
+- Not all parts of the code are included in this repository.
-- Keep in mind that this is thesis project.

 ### Cite this work